August 18, 2022 | Motocycle Accident

 While lane-splitting and filtering have been shown to reduce injuries, motorcyclists in Kentucky should proceed with caution.
 Until laws are in place to explicitly allow lane-splitting, riders still face financial penalties and points on their driving record for engaging in this practice.

-Contact Our Motorcycle Accidents Law Firm in Lexington Today To Get More Information
+Contact Our Motorcycle Accident Law Firm in Kentucky Today To Get More Information

 325 W Main St #210, Lexington, KY 40507